meaxsom/govdocs/README.md

 Found on UpWork:

-Need someone to download the [following file](https://www.ecfr.gov/current/title-12) into a Neo4J deatabase, then download and parse the [following file]( https://www.ecfr.gov/api/versioner/v1/full/2024-02-21/title-12.xml?part=1002), and attach/match it to the hierarchy file (the first file).
+Need someone to download the [following file](https://www.ecfr.gov/current/title-12) into a Neo4J database, then download and parse the [following file]( https://www.ecfr.gov/api/versioner/v1/full/2024-02-21/title-12.xml?part=1002), and attach/match it to the hierarchy file (the first file).

 If successful, we will keep doing this with other files.